Sakshi146-eng/Sakshi146-eng/README.md

 ### 🧑‍💻 About Me

-- 🌱 I’m exploring the realms of Web Development
+- 🌱 I’m exploring the realms of Web Development and Machine Learning
 - ⚡ I love combining tech with social impact & innovation

 ---